ZainRizvi/ZainRizvi.github.io/_posts/2020-05-08-remembering-what-you-read-zettelkasten-vs-para.md

 layout: post
 title: 'Remembering what you read: Zettelkasten vs PARA'
-excerpt: I spent over a year researching better ways to take notes to remember what I read, and here's what I found.
+excerpt: I spent over a year researching better ways to take notes to remember what I read.
+Here's what I found.
 tags:
 - productivity
 tweets: []